Brother Stair

-Ralph Gordon Stair (May 3, 1933 – April 3, 2021), also known as Brother R. G. Stair, or simply known as Brother Stair, was an American minister and evangelist.
+Ralph Gordon Stair (May 3, 1933 – April 3, 2021), also known as Brother R. G. Stair, or simply as Brother Stair, was an American minister and evangelist.
 He broadcast his preaching on digital and shortwave radio.
 In the 1990s, at the peak of his radio ministry, Stair was heard on 120 stations.

 Stair founded Overcomer Ministry in 1978, declaring himself a prophet.
 He lived in a community with his followers at a compound in Walterboro, South Carolina.
 Over the years, Stair was involved in a number of controversies, including convictions for sexual abuse, allegations that he caused infant deaths, and allegations that his ministry is a cult.

 Early life

 Stair was born in Bethlehem, Pennsylvania.
 He was ordained as a Methodist minister, but he later left organized religion, stating "I just call myself a Christian."
 He moved to the Southern United States in the 1950s, saying that God told him to move there because it would be "the safest place for Christians in the end time."